dylan-lang/opendylan/documentation/hacker-guide/source/glossary.rst

 tether
    a runtime manager object representing a debuggable process on the runtime.
-Sometimes referred to as an “access-path”, but I’m staying away from that term because it seems to be used differently in different documents.
+Sometimes referred to as an "access-path", but I’m staying away from that term because it seems to be used differently in different documents.